rschiffler/ScrollViewInStoryboardExample/README.md

 # ScrollViewInStoryboardExample
-This is an example Swift iphone project that demonstrates a way to get UIScrollViews working using the storyboard
+This is an example Swift iPhone project that demonstrates a way to get UIScrollViews working using the storyboard.

+This example was created to illustrate this [blog post](http://www.thejuniordev.com/how-to-get-a-uiscrollview-working-using-the-storyboard/).